chestNutLsj/my-cs-career/1-Theory/5-OS-principle-design/internal&principle/71-BTree.md

 - Worst case Space complexity: `Θ(n)`

 ## Insert
-Inserting an element on a B-tree consists of two events: **searching the appropriate node** to insert the element and **splitting the node** if required.Insertion operation always takes place in the bottom-up approach.
+Inserting an element on a B-tree consists of two events: **searching the appropriate node** to insert the element and **splitting the node** if required.
+Insertion operation always takes place in the bottom-up approach.

 Let us understand these events below.